DanfordGidraph/react-native-zopimchat-zendesk/README.md

 [ZDCChat initializeWithAccountKey:@"YOUR_ZENDESK_ACCOUNT_KEY"];
 ```

+4. Enable Capabilities In Xcode:
+1) Push Notifications
+2) Background modes > Remote notifications

+##### NOTE
 To receive notifications on iOS you must configure your APNs mapping to FCM.
 Please follow the instructions on the [Firebase docs](https://firebase.google.com/docs/cloud-messaging/ios/certs) on how to setup your APN certificates with FCM.

-4. Enable Capabilities
-In Xcode, enable the following capabilities:
-1) Push Notifications
-2) Background modes > Remote notifications

 #### Android